Airbus to sell three A380 superjumbo jets to Japan's ANA Holdings - Nikkei

 The planes are to be introduced in fiscal 2018 in routes to Hawaii and elsewhere, the paper said.

-Orders for Airbus A380s have dried up in recent years reflecting a fundamental shift in the industry towards smaller, twin-engine planes that cost less to fly than four-engine jumbos.
-Airbus's A380 typically carries 544 passengers, according to the company's web site.
+Orders for Airbus A380s have dried up in recent years reflecting a fundamental shift in the industry toward smaller, twin-engine planes that cost less to fly than the stately, four-engine jumbos, which can carry as many as 525 passengers.

 In November, Boeing Co (BA.N) said it had booked two firm orders for its 747-8 jumbo jet, ending what was shaping up to be a second year without net new purchases of the iconic four-engine plane.

-Airbus's efforts to sell the A380 suffered a setback in 2014 when it cancelled a $2 billion contract with Japanese discount carrier Skymark Airlines Inc SKALF.PK for six of the superjumbo passenger jets after the carrier struggled to raise cash to pay the instalments.
+Airbus's efforts to sell the A380 suffered a setback in 2014 when it canceled a $2 billion contract with Japanese discount carrier Skymark Airlines Inc SKALF.PK for six of the superjumbo passenger jets after the carrier struggled to raise cash to pay the installments.

 On Wednesday, Airbus said it has pushed back the delivery of its first A320neo aircraft to the start of 2016, missing a goal to hand over the revamped version of the jet to its initial customer by the end of 2015.